mainwaringb/svyweight/README.md

 - Flexibly matching targets to the correct variables in a dataset
 - Dynamically specifying weight targets based on recodes of variables in observed data

-More details about the package are available in the R help files (see `package?Rakehelper` in R).
+More details about the package are available in the R help files (see `package?svyweight` in R).

 ## Planned Features
 The package is under development, and additional features are planned for future release.
 This includes: